KIZI/EasyMiner-Evaluation/README.md

 ## Integration test ("Short test")

 [Short test](./easyminercenter/auto) is  a build a verification test on a set of evaluation datasets.
+Only one fold from each dataset is used and the results are not saved.
 This test will fail if any of the datasets does not go through the complete classification workflow (data upload, preprocessing, classifier building, application of the classifier).
 This test can be considered as smoke test as it does not check whether the reported evaluation accuracy is within a certain range.

 ### Default installation